 The gardens aren’t well connected with the public transportation and we recommend going there by (rental) car.
 However, traffic jams can occur especially on weekends and holidays.
 During the peak of the season, there is a shuttle bus to and from JR Kagoshima Honsen Hachiman station about twice every hour.

 Ohori Park is a large city park in the center of Fukuoka City.
-It features a large pond, and the walking path around the pond is popular for jogging, walking and leisurely strolls.
-Ohori means a moat in Japanese, and the pond used to serve as part of the moat of the neighbouring Fukuoka Castle.
+It features a large pond, and the walking path around the pond is popular for jogging, walking, and leisurely strolls.
+Ohori means a moat in Japanese, and the pond used to serve as part of the moat of the neighboring Fukuoka Castle.
 There are three islands in the middle of the pond that are connected by stone bridges.

 Inside the garden there is a playground for kids as well as a traditional Japanese garden and the Gokoku Shrine.
 The park also houses the Fukuoka Art Museum which was opened in 1979.
 Its’ permanent collection includes Buddhist statues dating back to the 11th century and paintings and sculptures by modern artist such as Miro and Dali.